conestack/node.ext.ldap/README.txt

   key error resulting in a failing test.
 Either we need to forbid normal strings or decode them, too.

+- check/implement silent sort on only the keys LDAPNode.sortonkeys()

 Changes
 =======